Simplified expenses are a way of calculating some of your business expenses using flat rates instead of working out your actual business costs.

 How to Use Simplified Expenses

-Use the simplified expenses checker to compare what you can claim using simplified expenses with what you can claim by working out the actual costs.
+Use the simplified expenses checker (external link) to compare what you can claim using simplified expenses with what you can claim by working out the actual costs.
 This will help you work out if simplified expenses suits your business.